 Not Done: The scope of application of the Organic Law on Occupational Safety is limited.
 Occupational safety is deemed to include only the physical safety of workers and psycho-social hazards and risks at the workplace are neglected.
 Institutional strengthening of the Labor Inspectorate is still necessary.
 To this end, the process of transforming the Labor Inspection Department into an independent body should begin in due time.
 Also, the number of inspectors, which is less than twice the international standard is challenging and the lack of regional inspection representation significantly impedes the work of the Department of Labor Inspection outside Tbilisi.
 It is notable that currently the mandate of the labor inspectorate does not cover the enforcement of labor law legislation/employment conditions in general.
 September 1, 2019 was also the deadline for the Government of Georgia to initiate or adopt relevant normative acts to enforce the Organic Law on Occupational Safety, such as: Risk Assessment of Economic Activities, Minimum Health and Safety Requirements for Working with Monitoring Equipment, Regulatory Act on the Rules and Conditions of Entry into the Workplace by the Labor Inspectorate, regulating the work of the Labor Inspectorate as a legal entity of public law.
 However, the relevant acts have not yet been approved/passed.

+The Organic Law on Occupational Safety lays down the requirements for prevention of all possible risks that are related to OSH in the enterprise/organization.
+Under the Occupational Safety Law, the employers are required to control physical, biological, chemical factors (including temperature, humidity, air velocity, heat emission, nonionizing emission, ionizing emission, industrial noise, ultrasound, infrasound, vibration, mostly phybrogenous aerosols (dust), lighting, air (gas) ions, electric voltage, some substances of biological nature (antibiotics, vitamins, hormones, ferments, protein drugs, viruses, live cells and spores, pathogenic micro organisms).
+Moreover, pursuant to Article 6 of the Organic Law on Occupational Safety, employer has the obligation to ensure that the work is adapted to the employee, especially from the perspective of the arrangement of the work area, work equipment and selection of work and enterprise methods, with the aim at easing the monotonous work and reducing the impact of the work on health of the employee.

+It is important to note that the framework Directive 89/391/EEC doesn’t imply incorporation of assessment of psycho-social hazards and risks at the workplace.
+Therefore, it is unclear why the compliance of the Law with framework is questioned.
+The Organic Law is based on ILO recommendations and best practices and prescribes higher standard than it’s presented in the 89/391/EEC directive.

+As for the formation of Labour Inspectorate as a legal entity of public law, as supported by International Labour Organization, the initiation team of the Parliament drafted the legal act of the labour inspection on which, due to high public interest, consultations were held with the representatives of business sector and trade unions, as well as nation-wide.
+Certainly, the high involvement of civil society and reviews required time and due to this reason, the draft law will be submitted to the Parliament for approval in the beginning of Spring session, 2020.

+The same applies to bylaw acts that have been developed with the support of ILO and other donor organizations and are under approval process.

 Medium-Term Priorities